amirgeva/rpigpu/README.md

 Then, Run: make

+## Installing

+On a FAT32 formatted SD Card, copy the resulting kernel.img file, and add two files from the raspberry pi [github repository](https://github.com/raspberrypi/firmware/tree/master/boot)

+*   bootcode.bin
+*   start.elf

 ## Connecting:

-On the pi-zero board, connect the uart on the three pins marked in the image below
+On the pi-zero board, connect the uart on the three pins marked in the image below.
+With regards to power, figure out what works for you (GPIO or USB).

 ![Raspberry PI Zero UART](https://raw.githubusercontent.com/amirgeva/rpigpu/master/board.png)